-4. Submission of the Technical Standards for Admission to and Progression in the Nursing Program.
+4. Submission of the Technical Standards for Admission to and Progression in the Nursing Program upon acceptance to program.

 5. In some instances, applicant files are referred to a Selection Committee for review and action.
 That body may grant admission provided certain conditions are met or may require the student to satisfy specified criteria.